MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

 Inputs and Outputs are labeled with letters.
 The labels typically do not have any meaning associated with the inputs/outputs.

-Inputs and Outputs have values as signals in and out of the device being describes by teh truth table.
+Inputs and Outputs have values as signals in and out of the device being describes by the truth table.

 All inputs in a given row are applied to the circuit and product the given output